 \section{Acknowledgements}

 The results of the present paper have been presented at the AIM workshop `Contact topology in higher dimensions' in May, 2012.
 We thank the organizers, J.~Etnyre, E.~Giroux and K.~Niederkrueger, for the invitation and AIM for the excellent research atmosphere.
 We are grateful to V.~Colin, Y.~Karshon, and S.~Sandon for very helpful discussions during the workshop.
-We also thank V.~Colin, S.~Sandon, F.~Zapolsky, P.~Albers and W.~Merry for communicating early versions of \cite{colin-sandon},\cite{zap} and \cite{AW} respectively with us.
+We also thank V.~Colin, S.~Sandon, F.~Zapolsky, P.~Albers and W.~Merry for communicating early versions of \cite{colin-sandon},\cite{zap} and \cite{albers-merry} respectively with us.
 We thank M.~Usher for useful discussions.
-L.P. and D.R. were partially supported by the Israel Science Foundation grant 509/07 and by the National Science Foundation grant DMS-1006610 and by the European Research Council advanced grant 338809.
+L.P. and D.R. were partially supported by the Israel Science Foundation grants 509/07 and 178/13, by the National Science Foundation grant DMS-1006610 and by the European Research Council advanced grant 338809.